Fall 2019 Sun TV Outages: October 4-13

 How will this affect me?

-For about 10-15 minutes each day, at some point between 12:00 p.m. and 3:30 p.m., you may experience some degree of tiling, pixelation, poor audio, or other reception issues.
+For about 10-15 minutes each day, at some point between 8 a.m. and 5 p.m., you may experience some degree of tiling, pixelation, poor audio, or other reception issues.
+The sun does NOT affect internet or phone services.

 What should you do?